 My work focuses on both assessing the impact of interventions which seek to improve processes and outcomes of care using patient-reported assessment measures and more fundamental research to develop new assessment methods and modalities to enhance patient care.
 The latter involves the application of computer adaptive testing, tailored feedback, and machine learning algorithms to improve the accuracy, feasibility, and effectiveness of patient-reported assessments to improve clinical research and care.

-I have talked about computational techniques to transform patient data around the world at institutions including Karolinska Institutet, Harvard Business School, and continue to deliver in-person training courses at modern psychometrics, big data, machine learning, and data visualization at the University of Cambridge.
+I have talked about computational techniques to transform patient data around the world at institutions including Karolinska Institutet and Harvard Business School, and continue to deliver in-person training courses at modern psychometrics, big data, machine learning, and data visualization at the University of Cambridge.